-Play those old games on your Android phone with the best emulators
+Best emulators for Android 2022

 There are some emulators available that ignore the original games' resolutions, potentially leaving you feeling as though your game is nothing but a blurred mess.
 DraStic DS takes this into account and will automatically enhance and double the resolution of your game, providing a bit more clarity than you might find from other emulators.
 There's also support for Bluetooth controllers of all shapes and kinds, which makes sense since the emulator has been around long enough to remember the old Xperia Play days.

-Not only are you able to create save states for your various games that are stored right on your smartphone but DraStic DS also allows you sign into your Google Drive account to save those states to the cloud.
-This is perfect for those who use and play Nintendo DS emulators on multiple devices and want to be able to pick up and play from anywhere.
-The app even has a database of cheat codes so you won't have to worry about trying to remember or look up a cheat code while in the middle of the game.
+Not only are you able to create save states for your various games that are stored right on your smartphone, but DraStic DS also allows you to sign in to your Google Drive account to save those states to the cloud.
+This is perfect for those who use and play Nintendo DS emulators on multiple devices and want to pick up and play from anywhere.
+The app even has a database of cheat codes, so you won't have to worry about remembering or looking up a cheat code while in the middle of the game.

 If you're looking for a fantastic Nintendo DS emulator, then check out DraStic DS Emulator.
-The app is only designed for DS games, but you can use third-party controllers, save your games via Google Drive, and take advantage of the vast library of cheat codes (if that's your thing).
+The app is only designed for DS games, but you can use third-party controllers, save your games via Google Drive, and take advantage of the vast library of cheat codes.

 ePSXe for Android

-For those who are new to PS1 emulators, you may not have heard of ePSXe, but this app has been around for years.
+For those new to PS1 emulators, you may not have heard of ePSXe, but this app has been around for years.
 Originally, the app was available on PC before being ported for Android users.
 With ePSXe, you can take advantage of the normal features like multiple save states and external gamepad support.
-But the awesome thing with ePSXe is that you are also able to port your save states from your computer and load them with the ePSXe app on your Android phone.
+But the awesome thing with ePSXe is that you can also port your save states from your computer and load them with the ePSXe app on your Android phone.

 Another rather nifty feature allows for split-screen mode, for those times where you and a friend want to go head-to-head with some of the greatest PS1 or PSX games.
 Perhaps the best reason to use ePSXe over another PS1/PSX emulator, however, comes down to its reliability.
 The developers claim this emulator is compatible with up to 99% of ROMs, meaning that you should be just fine with practically any game.
 While the UI itself is a bit outdated, the app still functions just as you would expect for one of the best emulators for Android.

 ePSXe has been one of the best emulators for playing PS1 or PSX games, even before it was cool on Android.
-The app was ported from the PC, and can even be used to bring in save states from your computer to your smartphone.
+The app was ported from the PC and can even bring in save states from your computer to your smartphone.

 Pizza Boy GBC

 It's really useful to have an all-in-one emulator, but sometimes you don't really care about extra settings or features geared towards other platforms.
-With Pizza Boy GBC, you can turn just about any smartphone into a vastly-upgraded Game Boy, with support for either Game Boy Classic or Game Boy Color ROMs.
+With Pizza Boy GBC, you can turn just about any smartphone into a vastly upgraded Game Boy, with support for either Game Boy Classic or Game Boy Color ROMs.
 The developers also guarantee 60FPS in games, regardless of how old the hardware is, so you'll always get smooth gameplay.

 Many emulators already offer built-in screenshot capabilities, but Pizza Boy GBC takes this a step further with its ability to create animated GIFs from your gameplay.
 Then, you can save the GIF directly to your phone before sending it over to some friends to show off your new-old Game Boy.
-Pizza Boy provides complete control over on-screen buttons, including the ability to change the size and position, so you can avoid hand cramps during those long nostalgia sessions.
+Pizza Boy provides complete control over on-screen buttons, including the ability to change the size and position so that you can avoid hand cramps during those long nostalgia sessions.

 If you're looking for the perfect Game Boy emulator, Pizza Boy GBC is about as close as you can get.
-The app includes many features that you expect, such as multiple save states, the ability to speed up or slow down gameplay, and more.
-But the app also guarantees 60FPS for all of your games, regardless of how old your phone is.
+The app includes many features like multiple save states, the ability to speed up or slow down gameplay, and more.
+Plus it also guarantees 60FPS for all of your games.

 RetroArch

 Instead of sporting built-in support for various gaming systems, RetroArch does things a bit differently.
 This emulator treats those systems as "cores," which are essentially downloadable plug-ins, and the regular version of RetroArch supports up to 50 cores.
-There's another app on the Play Store, called RetroArch Plus, which allows for you to download up to 127 cores for even more emulation options.
+There's another app on the Play Store, called RetroArch Plus, which allows you to download up to 127 cores for even more emulation options.

-As for what the app offers, RetroArch allows you to remap your buttons and controls, so you can get as close to the real thing as possible.
-With NetPlay, you can enjoy multiplayer games with great matchmaking capabilities so you can find some new competition or play around with your friends.
+As for what the app offers, RetroArch allows you to remap your buttons and controls so that you can get as close to the real thing as possible.
+With NetPlay, you can enjoy multiplayer games with great matchmaking capabilities, so you can find some new competition or play around with your friends.
 Plus, since RetroArch is open source, there are regular updates being pushed to keep the app working great and reliably.

 RetroArch is another great option for those looking for an all-in-one emulator on their Android phones.
 The app supports up to 50 "cores," which can be easily downloaded, while the Plus version supports up to 127 cores.